MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 * Verify if packages were created during compilation (for those using MSBuild for creating packages).

-  If any `*.nupkg` file is found in any directory (except for `/packages` which is NuGet's default package install/restore location), we don't bother creating any additional packages.
+  If any `*.nupkg` file is found in any directory (that was not present in source control or has not been downloaded during package restore), we don't bother creating any additional packages.

 * If no `.nupkg` files were found, we scan for *packageable* files.